a1trl9/clk/prob.md

 - Type of sum of squares?
     - type I, type III.
     - Why the order of ANOVA matters when data are unbalanced?
+- Why df > 10 is required?
+    - Think about t-student distribution, small df means it requires larger bias for statistical significance.
+    - And usually (not precisely true), smaller data indicates higher variety.
+    So it requires more variety presented to convince the null hypothesis is false.